netidx/netidx-book/src/administration.md

 - Hang: Most hang situations are solved by heartbeats.
 Publisher sends a heartbeat to every subscriber that is connected to it every 5 seconds.
 Subscriber disconnects if it doesn't reveive at least 1 message every 100 seconds.
-The sub case where there is some traffic able to flow, just not enough, unfortunatly can't be detected on the subscriber side, but the publisher can detect it and deal with it.

   Once a hang is detected it is dealt with by disconnecting, and it essentially becomes a crash.

+  The hang case that heartbeats don't solve is when data is flowing, but not fast enough.
+This could have multiple causes e.g. the subscriber is too slow, the publisher is too slow, or the link between them is too slow.
+Whatever the cause, the publisher can handle this condition by providing a timeout to it's `flush` function.
+This will cause any subscriber that can't consume the flushed batch within the specified timeout to be disconnected.
 - Crash: Subscriber allows the library user to decide how to deal with a publisher crash.
 If the lower level `subscribe` function is used then on being disconnected unexpecetedly by the publisher all